 Type of segmentation: Psychographic and behavioral

-Interests is a bit more complicated type of segmentation as it is a psychographic trait, but you can only identify it by their behavior on your website or app.
-And to find out what they are interested in, you can look at their purchase history and browse actions like time spent on a specific page and the type of products they looked at.
+Interest is a bit more complicated type of segmentation as it is a psychographic trait, but you can only identify it by customer's behavior on your website or app.
+To find out what they are interested in, you can look at their behavioral data like purchase history and browse actions like time spent on a specific page and the type of products they looked at.

-In the example below, Lyst analyzes the type of products the person showed interest in and recommends similar products they might like.
+In the example below, Lyst analyzes the type of products the target market showed interest in and recommends similar products they might like.

 Source: Really good email